30 Indoor Activities on Rainy Days in Tokyo

 crane games

-Or get amazed by the locals playing taiko no tatsujin.
+Get amazed by the locals playing taiko no tatsujin is another way to enjoy the arcade.
 Pull out a chair and sit down to watch the Japanese perfecting this drum game.
 For those who are not exactly the singing bird, this is a great alternative.
 Just follow the screen and start drumming the beat!

 Namja Town in Ikebukuro